oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 ## Introduction

 You can use different large language models (LLM) with Autonomous Database.
-In this lab, you will enable the user **`MOVIESTREAM`** to use the LLM that you set up in the previous lab.
+In this lab, you will enable the user **`MOVIESTREAM`** to use LLMs offered by the OCI Generative AI service.

 You will navigate to the SQL Worksheet in order to run queries that will update permissions allowing users to make REST calls to OCI GenAI.
 The credentials are safely stored under a user profile.